South Christian High School

 Design Anchored in Faith

 We believe great design begins with a deep understanding of our clients.
 When AMDG was asked to master plan and design a new building for South Christian High School, we focused on the entire school community.
 The result is an innovative space that makes its mission visible to students, parents, staff, and all who visit.
-And we didn’t do it alone.
+And we couldn’t have done it alone.

 “AMDG does not start designing until they are sure they have listened.
-They are relentless is the pursuit of understanding the needs of their clients.
-They consistently deliver delightfully surprising solutions to complex problems. “
+They are relentless in the pursuit of understanding the needs of their clients.
+They consistently deliver delightfully surprising solutions to complex problems.”

 Several businesses connected to South Christian donated their expertise to the new school.
 Whether providing construction, concrete, drywall, or roofing, companies that often compete for bids worked side-by-side.
 With AMDG guiding the process and calling upon the right expertise at the right time, the final product is a reflection of many talents working toward a shared vision.